-The guidelines for calcium and vitamin D changed last November, and some of my patients found that confusing.
+The guidelines for calcium and vitamin D changed, and some of my patients found that confusing.
 Health officials now recommend 1,200 mg of calcium a day for adults combined with 800 international units of vitamin D. Not every supplement contains the recommended dose, so read the label.
 That’s it.
 I can’t guarantee that if you take your calcium you won’t break a hip when you’re older.
 Some of us are prone to bone loss.
 But supplements will slow the course of bone loss and greatly reduce your risk for a debilitating fracture.

 I advise my patients to start taking calcium and vitamin D supplements as teenagers.
 Dairy foods, fortified orange juice and cereals and some green, leafy vegetables contain calcium.
 But health officials say teenagers need 1,300 mg of calcium a day, slightly more than adults.
-That’s four or five servings of dairy products a day, which means most teenagers and adults, need a supplement.
+That’s 4 or 5 servings of dairy products a day, which means most teenagers and adults, need a supplement.
 The extra calcium helps your body build bone mass so that as you age there’s less risk of osteoporosis.

 Women and men start losing bone around the time they turn 30.
 But as they age, women face the greatest risk because of the relationship between estrogen and bone loss.
 As a woman approaches menopause and her estrogen level falls, she begins losing bone mass at a rate of 1 to 3 percent a year.
 That loss – 1 to 3 percent a year – continues so that by the time a woman is 75 years old she may have lost 50 percent of her bone mass.

-So it’s no surprise that older people, especially women, break their bones so easily.
+So, it’s no surprise that older people, especially women, break their bones so easily.
 I’ve had patients break a hip simply by losing their balance.
 They don’t fall, but the impact of catching themselves is strong enough to fracture the hip.
 A minor fender bender can leave some people with a hairline fracture in their spine, orthopaedic surgery, and possibly a lifetime of pain.
 Even a bad cough can fracture a rib.

 Family history puts patients at risk for osteoporosis.
 Women whose mothers have broken a hip are at greater risk of an injury than women with no history of bone loss in their families.
 Caucasian and Asian Americans are at greater risk of bone loss than African and Hispanic Americans.
 Thin people are at greater risk for bone loss than heavier people because carrying extra weight forces your body to build bone mass.
 Smoking also puts people at risk for bone loss.

 I come from a family of nurses and I worked as a trauma nurse before I decided to go to medical school.
-So I believe in prevention.
+I believe in prevention.
 I start with a supplement.
 Weight-bearing exercise also builds bone strength.
 Swimming is great exercise, but it won’t do much for your bone mass.
 On the other hand, running, strength training, tennis – even taking the stairs – will strengthen your bones.